 Files that have the status of

 Scheduled for addition () will be added to version control and the design repository when Committed.
-To do so, select the Commit Whole Project command from the Projects panel right click menu to instigate the process.
+To do so, select the Version Control » Commit Whole Project command from the Projects panel right-click menu to instigate the process.

 The subsequent Add to Version Control dialog allows individual project files to be deselected (or additional ones selected) for inclusion under version control.
 A comment can also be added, which will be included in the forthcoming VCS revision.

-The project and its constituent design documents are then copied to the VCS repository and registered as a new revision, while the status of the files in Altium NEXUS's panels is changed to
+The project and its constituent design documents are then copied to the VCS repository and registered as a new revision, while the status of the files in Altium Designer's panels is changed to

 No Modification ().